DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 </div>

 If the players ask Urwin about Lady Wachter, he can share all of the information about her described in <span class="citation">Vallaki Lore (p.
 96)</span>.
 He can also share that, according to town legend, Lady Wachter’s parents and elder brother were killed in a mysterious accident when she was a teenager.
 (Urwin, who only relocated to Vallaki ten years ago, can’t confirm or deny the story.)
-# G2.
+# F2.
 Wachterhaus
 <span class="citation"><em>This scene takes place in Chapter 5: Area N4.</em></span>

 Wachterhaus is largely as described in <span class="citation">N4.
 Wachterhaus (p.
 110)</span>, but with the following changes:

 ***Stella's Bedroom.*** Stella Wachter doesn't scratch at her door or call out to the players in <span class="citation">N4l.
 Upstairs Hall (p.
 113)</span>.
 If found, she is dull-eyed and non-responsive, incapable of speaking to the players or even moving of her own volition.
 (This is because she has lost her soul, which is currently trapped in the Ethereal Plane.
-See [[Arc I - The Lost Soul]] for more information.)
+See [[Arc H - The Lost Soul]] for more information.)

 Additionally, Stella's room is neither musty nor dark, and her bed is not fitted with leather straps.
 Instead, her room is well-appointed, including a woven lavender rug, a comfortable armchair with floral patterns, and a small bookcase with a collection of carved wooden cats atop it.
 (The cats were whittled by her older brother, Karl, as get-well gifts following Stella’s illness.)